edtky/AIAP_week1_anomalyDetectionProject/README.md

  - Isolation Foreest
  - One class SVM

-The Repartition of data then Gaussian Envelope method was implemented in the 'main.py' script under the source code as it was the best performing algorithm.
+The 'Repartition of data then Gaussian Envelope' method was implemented in the 'main.py' script under the source code as it was the best performing algorithm.

 ## Getting Started